DenRostokin/neovim-config/README.md

 <v> - enter to the visual mode (select a character)
 <Shift-v> - select whole string
-<o> after selecting strings by <Shift-v> - start selection on top of
 existing selection
 <gv> - repeat previous selection!!!
 <vip> - select current paragraph (function is a paragraph too!!!)